energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 		non-renewable waste, 8.1 , 190 , 260 [8c]_

 ..
 [8a]
-   GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion
+   GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion.
+Note that this metric accounts for negative upstream emissions, hence the null or very low value for the different biomass resources.

 ..
 [8b]
    Direct emissions related to combustion :cite:`Quaschning2015`.
 These data are not used in EnergyScope Colombia (since the capacity of technology CCS_industrial is set to zero), but they help us to check that the calibration of EnergyScope to the 2021 Colombian energy system is correct.